Philadelphia Club: 19th century

-The club's founders were a group of men who met to play cards at Mrs. Rubicam's Coffeehouse at the northwest corner of 5th & Minor Streets in Philadelphia.
-In early 1834, they moved around the corner to the Adelphia Building at 212 South 5th Street, taking the new building's name as the club's name.
-The Adelphia Club held its first recorded meeting on March 21, 1834.
-The following year, its members moved to the Joseph Bonaparte house at 260 South 9th Street, and changed the club's name to The Philadelphia Club.
+In 1830, a group of men began meeting regularly to play cards at Mrs. Rubicam's Coffeehouse at the northwest corner of 5th & Minor Streets in Philadelphia.
+In early 1834, they rented space around the corner in the Adelphia Building at 212 South 5th Street, taking the building's name as the club's name.
+On March 21, 1834, the "Adelphia Club" held its first recorded meeting, adopting a Constitution and By-Laws.
+A week later, the club chose its first Board of Directors.
+In April 1835, the members rented the Joseph Bonaparte house at 260 South 9th Street, and changed the club's name to "The Philadelphia Club."
+In 1843, the club moved to rented space at 919 Walnut Street.